A Jack Blackjack Tudor Mystery

 Michael Jecks' Jack Blackjack Tudor murder mystery series - all the books.

-A Murder Too Soon was published by Creme de la Crime (Severn House) on 3rd May 2017.
+A Murder Too Soon was published by Severn House on 3rd May 2017.
+It is available in hardback, paperback and large print editions.